chocoby/zweg/README.md

 ## Timezone Offset Support

-### GPX Timestamps (Always UTC)
+### GPX Timestamps

-**All timestamps in GPX files are always in UTC (Coordinated Universal Time)**, as required by the GPX 1.1 specification.
+**All timestamps in GPX files are always in UTC**, as required by the GPX 1.1 specification.
 This ensures maximum compatibility with GPS software like Garmin Connect, Strava, and other applications that expect standard-compliant GPX files.

 ### Filename Generation (Timezone Offset Support)